Updated November 2022

-For example, we have come across several companies that tell us that they are going to achieve growth by adding x number of new clients this year or $y in revenue from new clients.
-They tell us they have goals established for this and they track it every month.
-However, their sales reps are not hitting those goals and they don’t understand why.
+For example, we have come across several companies that claim they are going to achieve growth by adding x number of new clients this year or $y in revenue from new clients.
+They tell us they have goals established for this that they track every month.
+However, their salespeople are not hitting those goals, and they don’t understand why.

 We recommend evaluating your incentive plan every year.
 Determine whether it is truly achieving the things you want it to achieve.
-Does your corporate strategy call for you to land new clients, sell a new product or service, expand into new geographies, or get growth from the existing customer base.
+Does your corporate strategy call for you to land new clients, sell a new product or service, expand into new geographies, or get growth from the existing customer base?
 If so, align the pay system to those goals.